hhru/api/docs_eng/role_catalog_article.md

 ## Read more about support for the new catalog in the API:

-A new catalog of specializations (professional roles, 'professional_roles' field) replaces [specializations](specializations.md).
+A new catalog of specializations (professional roles, `professional_roles` field) replaces [specializations](specializations.md).
 Currently, the new catalog of specializations (professional roles) and the outdated catalog of specializations are used in parallel to ensure backward compatibility.

 A separate [directory](https://api.hh.ru/openapi/redoc#tag/Spravochniki/paths/~1professional_roles/get) and [prompts (autosuggest, autocomplete)](https://api.hh.ru/openapi/redoc#tag/Spravochniki/paths/~1suggests~1professional_roles/get) are created for the new catalog of specializations (professional roles)